cran/PAGFL/README.md

 ![](man/figures/README-unnamed-chunk-9-1.png)<!-- -->

 > [!TIP]
-> `tv_pagfl()` lets you specify a lot more optionalities than shown here.
-For example, it is possible to adjust the polyomial degree and the number of interior knots in the spline basis system, or estimate a panel data model with a mix of time-varying and time-constant coefficients.
-See `?tv_pagfl()` for details.
+> `fuse_time()` lets you specify a lot more optionalities than shown here.
+For example, it is possible to adjust the polynomial degree and the number of interior knots in the spline basis system, or estimate a panel data model with a mix of time-varying and time-constant coefficients.
+See `?fuse_time()` for details.

 ## Observing a Group Structure